Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

  1. You need a supported version of macOS and Xcode;
  2. You need a copy of the Tunnelblick source code;
  3. You need to have installed the GNU autotools;
+ 4. If you want to build a release version, you need to give Xcode "Full Disk Access";
+ 5. If building on an Apple Silicon Mac, you need to install Rosetta;
+ 6. You need to install Xcode command line tools;
- 4. You need to have set up Xcode to build Tunnelblick;
+ 7. You need to have set up Xcode to build Tunnelblick;
- 5. You need to select the type of build you want to create;
+ 8. You need to select the type of build you want to create; and then
- 6. On Apple Silicon Macs, you need to install Rosetta.
+ 9. You can (finally!) build Tunnelblick.

 This document has a section about each of these steps.

 Interspersed with these are sections on **Using a Virtual Machine**,